-Selling, general, and administrative expenses were \$15,780 and \$15,598 for the years ended December 31, 2008 and 2007, respectively.
-The increase of \$182 was primarily due to the expansion of our facilities, growth in administrative structure to support the growth of the company and increased sales and marketing activities to prepare for the commercialization of Mirel.

-We expect that selling, general, and administrative expenses will increase through the construction period of the ADM agreement due to increasing payroll and expanding infrastructure to support sales and marketing efforts for commercializing Mirel.
-Upon the commencement of the commercial phase of the agreement, selling, general, and administrative expenses are expected to decrease as the cost of sales and marketing efforts will be transferred to Telles.
+Selling, general, and administrative expenses were \$15,683 and \$15,780 for the years ended December 31, 2009 and 2008, respectively.
+Although selling, general, and administrative expenses were fairly consistent for the comparative twelve month periods these expenses may increase through the Construction Phase of the ADM agreement due to increases in payroll and expanding infrastructure to support sales and marketing efforts relating to the commercialization of Mirel.
+Upon the commencement of the Commercial Phase of the agreement, selling, general, and administrative expenses are expected to decrease substantially as the cost of sales and marketing efforts related to Mirel will be transferred to Telles.
+During the transition period between the initial start-up of the